L-Jovi/barista-services/django-demo/README.md

-# Exercide Django
+# Exercise Django

-Practice of Django step by step.
+Practice of Django service step by step.

 > use git to control per chapter of django book